Locations we serve

 Judicial proceedings

 Absolute privilege applies to judicial proceedings.
 It allows all parties involved in a case to speak freely during proceedings about issues that are relevant to the particular case.
-Any statement made before a court are covered by privilege.
+Any statement made before a court is covered by privilege.
 This extends to all courts that are exercising functions that are the same as those of an established court and the proceedings are being used to determine truth and justice that is a public concern.

 Protection is given to all those involved in the proceedings, such as: